iknoor99/guessing-game/README.md

 proper string will be displayed and an appropriate message will be printed to the screen.
 At this point, a new string will be randomly selected from the database and the game will continue with a new guessing round.
 Of course, “quit” can be selected at any time.
 To make the game more interesting, you must keep score.
-We will assume that a user can play up to one hundred games (you will get tired of this after 2 or 3 rounds).
-For each game/word, you must do the following.
-Each letter in the English language is used with a certain frequency (“e” is the most common letter, “z” the least).
-The table of frequencies is given later in this document.